robertu94/robertu94.github.io/content/learning/development.markdown

 They were undocumented, untested, and in many cases had to be substantially rewritten.
 Get their feedback early and often.

++ Who are the stakeholders and requirements for your system?
+{.activity}

 # Crafting a Design: Converting Requirements to an Architecture

 ## How do I get better at design?
 Study existing designs